Wumbobfuscation/Wumbobfuscation/Process Injection/ProcessInjectionTemplate.md

 ```

 #### Process Targeting
-In reference to Stages 1-2 above, the generation of a list of running processes and the opening of a handle to a target process is performed by the following `FindTarget()` function. `FindTarget()` takes a name of a function as an argument, and ultimately seeks to return an integer of the target Process ID (PID), which will subsequently be used for injection.
+In reference to Process Injection Stage 1 above, the generation of a list of running processes and the opening of a handle to a target process is performed by the following `FindTarget()` function. `FindTarget()` takes a name of a function as an argument, and ultimately seeks to return an integer of the target Process ID (PID), which will subsequently be used for injection.

 In order to accomplish this, `FindTarget()` instantiates a handle (`hProcSnap`), a `PROCESSENTRY32` size variable (`pe32`), and a Process ID (`pid`).
 It then defines the handle based on the output of [`CreateToolhelp32Snapshot()`](https://docs.microsoft.com/en-us/windows/win32/api/tlhelp32/nf-tlhelp32-createtoolhelp32snapshot) with the `TH32CS_SNAPPROCESS` argument to include all processes in the system in the snapshot.
 The `pe32` variable then stores the size of this snapshot for future use.